BekiHabesha/afro_footballers_profile/README.md

 # Features

-- **Property Listings**: Browse through various property listings with details like price, size, location, and more.
+- **Profile Listings**: Browse through various profile listings with details.
-- **Search Functionality**: Search for properties based on location, price, type and other criteria.
+- **Search Functionality**: Search for profile based on player, coach, club and other criteria.
-- **Sorting Options**: Sort properties by price, size, location, type and more.
+- **Sorting Options**: Sort properties by name, club, goal, market value and more.
-- **Pagination**: Navigate through multiple pages of property listings.
+- **Pagination**: Navigate through multiple pages of profile listings.
 - **Contact Form**: Allows users to send inquiries about properties.
-- **Authentication**: Simple login form to manage property listings.
+- **Authentication**: Simple login form to manage profile listings.

 ##